Second-Hand Curtains, a small change with a big impact

 Curtains and cushions to Switzerland

-Divinely Vintage sells second-hand curtains all over the world and one of the most interesting jobs has just been completed.
-Lorraine, an existing customer of ours, recently saw a link on our WhatsApp group to a new listing on our website.
+Divinely Vintage sells second-hand curtains all over the world and Shelley has just completed one of the most interesting jobs involving both curtains and cushions.
+An existing customer of ours, recently saw a link on our WhatsApp group to a new listing on our website.
 This was for 5 pairs of vintage paisley curtains with fabric de Le Cuona, an American Company.
-She immediately rang us and bought 4 pairs of the curtains and said that she needed them all taken up.
-Naturally we gave them to Shelley and she did the work and then said what about the excess fabric taken off the four pairs.
-We spoke to Lorraine and she said she wanted some cushion made for a sofa that was to be in the same room.
-I should point out that the 'room' is in a large barn high up in the Swiss alps above Geneva!
+The customer immediately rang us and bought 4 pairs of the curtains and put in a request for alterations.

-Project Managing the alterations
+Project Managing alterations to second-hand curtains

 So that everyone is clear about how this would work let me immediately say that we would charge an admin fee of £25, no more and no less.
 Our money has been made by selling the curtains in the first instance and we are happy to liaise with Shelley on your behalf for any alterations.
 The main thing to remember is the carpenters old adage "measure twice and cut once"!!